Although the minimum legal drinking age is 21, alcohol use and abuse continue to be major health problems amongst adolescents and young adults.

 - Brain damage.
 The adolescent brain is undergoing many changes that make it more susceptible to effects of alcohol.
 Research has shown impacts from alcohol to areas of the brain that control thought processes, memory functions, emotional regulation, planning and organizing, and inhibition.

 - Motor vehicle accidents.
 Motor vehicle accidents are the leading cause of death for teenagers and young adults in the US.
 Once the drinking age was increased to 21, there was a 16 percent median decline in motor vehicle crashes.
-According to the 2015 Youth Risk Behavior Surveillance (YRBS), 20 percent of students nationwide had been in a vehicle with a driver who had been drinking alcohol.
-Additionally, 7.8 percent of youth drivers reported driving when they had consumed alcohol.
+According to the 2019 Youth Risk Behavior Surveillance System (YRBSS), 16.7 percent of students had ridden with a driver who had been drinking alcohol and 5.4 percent had drove when they had been drinking.

 - Binge drinking.
 Underage drinking is more commonly related to episodic heavy drinking or binge drinking.
-According to the YRBS, 17.7 percent of students reported drinking five or more drinks in a row within 30 days of the survey and 4.3 percent reported drinking 10 or more drinks.
+According to the YRBS, 3.1 percent of students reported drinking 10 or more drinks within 30 days of completing the survey.
 Binge drinking increases the likelihood of overdose and alcohol poisoning, which can be fatal.

 - Future alcohol-related problems.
 Alcohol use disorder is the formal diagnosis to describe the diseases related to alcohol use.
 People who begin drinking at earlier ages are at an increased risk of lifetime alcohol dependence.
 Specifically, people who drinking before age 15 are four times more likely to meet the criteria for alcohol use disorder.
 Alcohol use disorder is associated with many other mental and physical disorders.
 Specifically, depression, anxiety, attention deficit hyperactivity disorder (ADHD), conduct disorders, and personality disorders are likely to co-occur with alcohol use disorder.
 Other health risks include, but are not limited to, liver disease, heart disease, sexually transmitted infections, gastrointestinal bleeds, sleep disorders, stroke, and several types of cancer.